-Whichever mortgage you apply for, your lender will want to know that you can make payments if interest rates rise or your financial circumstances change.
+Whichever mortgage you apply for, your lender will want to know you can continue to make your repayments.

-To prove your income, you may have to produce payslips and bank statements.
-If you are self-employed you could be asked for tax returns and business accounts prepared by an accountant.
+To prove your income, you might have to produce payslips and bank statements.

 Someone else can guarantee your mortgage

-If you’re struggling to get a mortgage to buy your first home you might want to consider a guarantor mortgage.
-This means that a parent, guardian or close relative agrees to be responsible for the mortgage payments should you be unable to meet them.
+If you’re struggling to get a mortgage to buy your first home, you might want to consider a guarantor mortgage.

 You’ll need to talk to a mortgage broker to find out more about which lenders offer guarantor mortgages.